iterative development

 This is the key Characteristic of doing, undoing, and redoing (DUR) without incurring too much cost or risks.

-Another important characteristic of this approach is the frequent customer collaboration at the end of every iteration.
-Since the iteration is small, customer collaboration provides early feedback on the product, thereby mitigating the risk of a gap in the customer expectations and software team’s understanding.
+Another important characteristic of iterative development is the frequent customer collaboration at the end of every iteration.
+Since the iteration is small, customer collaboration provides early feedback on the product, thereby mitigating the risk of a gap between customer expectations and the software team’s understanding.

 Using Iterative Approach

-An Iterative approach will always be beneficial compared to the Incremental approach, especially when the project requirements are expected to change a lot.
+An iterative development approach is often more beneficial compared to the incremental approach, especially when project requirements are expected to change frequently.

 Examples of Iterative software development methodologies are: